Multi-view Graph Condensation via Tensor Decomposition: Experiments

-\textbf{Performance across different GNN architectures.} We also evaluated the performance of various GNN architectures on the condensed graphs generated by \method and compared them to GCond, SFGC, and GCDM, which represent diverse approaches to graph condensation.
+\textbf{Performance across different GNNs.} We also evaluated the performance of various GNN architectures on the condensed graphs generated by \method and compared them to GCond, SFGC, and GCDM, which represent diverse approaches to graph condensation.
 Consistent with the evaluation protocol of \citet{gcond} and other follow-up works, we trained 2-layer versions of APPNP~\cite{appnp}, ChebyNet~\cite{chebynet}, SGC~\cite{Wu2019SimplifyingGCN}, and GraphSAGE~\cite{Hamilton2017GraphSAGE} using the synthesized graphs and measured their performance on the original graph’s test set.
 For this evaluation, we selected datasets across three size categories: Citeseer and Cora (small), Pubmed (medium), and Flickr (large), with condensation ratios of 1.8\%, 2.6\%, 0.15\%, and 0.5\%, respectively.
 We report the average accuracy over ten runs in Table~\ref{tab:different_gnns}.

 Focusing on GCTD, we observe that APPNP, SGC, and GCN generally achieve strong results, often surpassing the average performance across datasets.
 While APPNP performs best on Cora and SGC leads on Citeseer and Pubmed, GCN consistently stays competitive.
 GraphSAGE also stands out on Flickr, achieving the highest score among the GNNs for that dataset.
-In contrast, ChebyNet tends to underperform relative to the others, with below-average results on most datasets.
+In contrast, ChebyNet underperforms, with below-average results on most datasets.

 Analyzing the baselines, we observe that GCTD outperforms all methods in terms of average accuracy across datasets.
 For instance, on Citeseer, GCTD improves over GCDM (the second-best method) by 4.1\%.
 On Pubmed, it surpasses SFGC by 2.1\%, and on Cora, it leads by 1.3\%.
-Even on Flickr, where all methods struggle, GCTD still achieves the best average, showing a 0.5\% gain over GCond.\\
+Even on Flickr, where all methods struggle, GCTD still achieves the best average, showing a 0.5\% gain over GCond.